sph-mn/sph-script/readme.md

 scripts in `1` are generally more useful and scripts in `2` are more experimental

 # dependencies
-primarily posix shell (/bin/sh). the goal is to prefer posix shell, and use coreutils and bsd compatible commands. however, some scripts currently still have other dependencies, for example [guile](https://www.gnu.org/software/guile/) and [sph-lib](https://github.com/sph-mn/sph-lib).
+primarily posix shell (/bin/sh). the goal is to prefer posix shell, and use coreutils and bsd compatible commands. coreutils and other tools are preferred in this order: tr, sed, and ruby. however, some scripts currently still have other dependencies, for example on [guile](https://www.gnu.org/software/guile/) and [sph-lib](https://github.com/sph-mn/sph-lib).

 # installation
 assuming that "$HOME/exe" is listed in the $PATH environment variable (which it is not by default), you can use the following to symlink all scripts into the path (uses the gnu version of cp):